 - Restriction on transferability of membership interests.

-What one business owner considers a benefit may be a considered disadvantage for another.
+What one business owner considers a benefit may be a disadvantage for another.

-Additionally, many of the default rules for each entity type can be altered through a carefully drafted formation document or operating agreement.
+Additionally, many default rules for each entity type can be altered through a carefully drafted formation document or operating agreement.

-A skilled Colorado business attorney can help you determine which entity is best suited for your business needs.
+A skilled Colorado business attorney can help determine which entity best suits your business needs.

-Additionally, they can help you carefully draft agreements to specifically tailor that entity type to meet all your expectations and business goals.
+They can also help you carefully draft agreements to tailor that entity type to meet all your expectations and business goals.